The programme

 A Captivating Programme running over three days.
 The event is structured for maximum impact:

-1 June (Pre-conference): Immerse yourself in a foundational session exploring the fundementals of EAC markets, while connecting with peers to build valuable partnerships.
+1 June: Immerse yourself in a foundational session exploring the fundamentals of EAC markets, while connecting with peers to build valuable partnerships.

-2–3 June (Main Event): Engage in dynamic parallel streams exploring the latest market developments, regulatory shifts, and emerging trends — both in Europe and globally
+2–3 June: Engage in dynamic parallel streams exploring the latest market developments, regulatory shifts, and emerging trends — both in Europe and globally

 This introductory session offers a valuable opportunity for delegates seeking to strengthen their understanding of Energy Attribute Certificate (EAC) systems and markets, whether they are new to the RECS community or simply looking for a refresher.
 The event will begin with a networking lunch, allowing participants to connect with peers ahead of the RECS Market Meeting.